 Pain with touch or motion.
 By touching and determining which movements cause pain, a doctor can gain a better idea of where the pain is originating.

 After the doctor has information relating to a patient’s medical history and has completed a physical exam, diagnostic tests may be necessary to confirm the cause.
-Diagnostic tests help the doctor determine the location of a bulging disc, and which nerve roots are being compressed.
+Diagnostic tests help the doctor determine the location of a bulging disc and which nerve roots are being compressed.
 Diagnostic tests may include:

 CT scan.
-A Computerized Tomography (CT) scan combines X-ray images taken from different angles, and uses computer processing to create cross-sectional images that provide more information than plain X-rays.
+A Computerized Tomography (CT) scan combines X-ray images taken from different angles and uses computer processing to create cross-sectional images that provide more information than plain X-rays.

 MRI scan.
-Magnetic Resonance Imaging (MRI) shows the condition the spinal nerves and anatomy, including disc alignment, height, hydration, and configuration.
+Magnetic Resonance Imaging (MRI) shows the condition of the spinal nerves and anatomy, including disc alignment, height, hydration, and configuration.